Menditect/documentation/docs/reference-guide.md

 Welcome to the [Menditect ®](https://menditect.com) Documentation site.

-The **Reference Guide** lists all elements in Menditect Test Automation and supporting modules & extensions.

-By default, the Reference Guide is shown for the latest MTA version that is in production.
+**This is the Reference Guide**, covering all topics and components regarding [MTA](mta) and associated [Connectors](Tools).
+Use the Sidebar to navigate the topics.
+By default, topics are shown for the latest MTA version that is in production.
+You can change the version in the Topbar.

-It is possible to select the previous version on the top right of the page.

-Click on the Menditect logo anytime to return to this page.
+View [Installation](../additional/installation) for step-by-step instructions on how to install and configure MTA.

+For help on testing specific situations, browse the [How to? pages](../additional/howtos).

 ## System requirements